mmunz/c1_fsc_slider/Readme.md

 # About this extension

-fluid_styled_slider is an example extension that provides everything to create a custom content element for TYPO3 CMS 7 based on the system extension fluid_styled_content (FSC).
+c1_fsc_slider is an example extension that provides everything to create a custom content element for TYPO3 CMS 7 based on the system extension fluid_styled_content (FSC).

 A more detailed explanaition of the following can be found at: https://usetypo3.com/custom-fsc-element.html